AkselGlyholt/AkselGlyholt/README.md

 Helping brands and businesses build **modern, scalable websites** with clean design and fast performance.

 ### 🔹 Open Source Projects
-- **[VelocityLimboHandler](https://github.com/akselglyholt/velocity-limbo-handler)** – Effortlessly manage player reconnections with a structured queue system!
+- **[VelocityLimboHandler](https://github.com/akselglyholt/velocity-limbo-handler)** – Effortlessly manage player reconnections with a structured queue system, used by 500+ networks

 ---